 Affirmation of Commitments, paragraph 9.1 (a): ICANN Board of Directors Governance

-CARLOS What is your assessment of how ICANN at present is continually assessing and improving Board governance as specified in the Affirmation ¶ 9.1 (a)?
+What is your assessment of how ICANNs Boardat present is continually assessing and improving its governance as specified in the Affirmation ¶ 9.1 (a)?
 Are there issues related to this provision you believe should be addressed or investigated by the ATRT2?
 If so, please provide specific information and suggestions for improving Board governance.

-CARLOS Are you aware how the process under which they are nominated/elected?
+Are you aware how the process under which Board Members are nominated/elected?
 Do you think they always follow clear rules and proceedings?
-Do you think they take decisions in a transparent way?
-Do you have a good sense of their rationale for taking decisions and giving advice?
+Do you think Board takes decisions in a transparent way?
 Do you have a good sense of their rationale for taking decisions and giving advice?
 What should the ATRT2 ask them specifically to change in the way they normally work?
 Would any known metrics allow you to better follow up their work?
 Do you think they should stay for longer/shorter periods of times?
 Do you see for individual members any source of potential conflict with the rest of the community?

 Affirmation of Commitments, paragraph 9.1(b): GAC’s Role, Effectiveness & Interaction with ICANN Board of Directors